njmuggio/aoc2022/README.md

 *This repository contains my solutions for [AOC2022](https://adventofcode.com/2022).*

-The solutions are written in [exa++](https://github.com/njmuggio/exaplusplus).
+The solutions for the first two days are written in [exa++](https://github.com/njmuggio/exaplusplus).
+I discovered a major bug with a non-trivial fix in the exa++ interpreter, so I switched to (shoddy) python starting on day 3.

-The code for the interpreter is a submodule of this repository.
+The code for the exa++ interpreter is a submodule of this repository.
 To build:

 ```sh
 cmake -S exaplusplus -B bin